hexparrot/mineos-node/docs/install/fedora_36.md

 ## SELECTING SERVICE INIT TYPE

-CentOS 8 offers `systemd` by default, which you can use to have the webui start at boot.
+Fedora 36 offers `systemd` by default, which you can use to have the webui start at boot.
 You may, alternatively, use `supervisord`--but be sure to only choose one.

 ### SYSTEMD